 "Commingled fund" is a term that describes a particular type of mutual fund that is exempt from many of the requirements of other mutual funds.
 One way to distinguish between these fund types is to look at the regulatory framework with which each must comply.
 This framework reveals the constraints placed upon the fund manager.
 While fund managers with fewer restraints can conceivably make more money than those with more constraints, they can also present you with unanticipated losses, because they operate with fewer reporting requirements.

+Before you can look at the difference between pooled funds and mutual funds, it can help to review the similarities.
 Many investment experts categorize commingled funds as a type of mutual fund.
 Both are investment instruments containing stocks, bonds or both.
 Both fund types are managed by fund managers whose job is to make the fund profitable.
 The fund manager buys and sells assets in a manner consistent with the nature of the fund, and investors purchase fund shares.

 Mutual funds can be purchased by institutional and individual investors.
 Commingled funds -- also known as pooled funds -- can only be purchased by institutional investors involved in 401(k) plans and other requirement plans.
 Unlike other types of mutual funds, commingled funds are not regulated by the U.S. Securities and Exchange Commission.
 Instead, they are overseen by the U.S. Office of the Comptroller of the Currency and state regulators.
 They are not publicly traded, making it difficult to research them.